manuelhenke/henkebyte/content/about-me.md

 badge_text: ''
 meta_tags:
 - key: description
-  content: Hey there!
-I am Manuel Henke, 27 years old and from the heart of Berlin,
-    Germany.
-At the moment, I'm in the final phase of my master studies in Information Systems Management.
-Privately I'm just starting to get involved with open source development and have already started some small projects which are presented on this website.
+  content: Hello everyone!
+I am Manuel Henke, 27 years old and from the heart of Berlin, Germany.
+Currently, I'm working as a researcher at the Technical University of Berlin.
+On a personal level, I'm just starting to get involved with open source development and have already started some small projects that are presented on this website.
 education_timeline_items:
 - from: "2020"
   to: "2023"